Vidyo/multiview-connector-ios/README.md

 1. Download the latest Vidyo.io iOS SDK package: https://static.vidyo.io/latest/package/VidyoClient-iOSSDK.zip
 2. Copy the framework located at VidyoClient-iOSSDK/lib/ios/VidyoClientIOS.framework to the lib/ios directory under where this repository was cloned.

-> Note: VidyoClientIOS.framework is available in SDK versions 4.1.5.x and later.
+> Note: VidyoClient SDK version 4.1.17.5 or greater is required.
 > The version of the SDK that you are acquiring is highlighted in the blue box here: https://developer.vidyo.io/documentation/latest

 ## Build and Run Application